An explosion hit a soccer viewing center in Damaturu, in Yobe state

 People were watching the Brazil-Mexico World Cup match at the time

 Northeastern Nigeria has been plagued by violent attacks by Boko Haram

 An explosion late Tuesday ripped through a soccer viewing center showing a World Cup match in northeastern Nigeria, police and residents said.

-Maina Ularamu, a local official in Madagali, in Adamawa state, told CNN last week that people in the town, which has been the target of previous Boko Haram attacks, had been warned against watching World Cup matches.
+Maina Ularamu, a local official in Madagali, in Adamawa state, also confirmed to CNN that people in the town – which has been the target of previous Boko Haram attacks – had been warned against watching the soccer matches.

 “Letters have been distributed to viewing centers in Adamawa state warning people not to gather to watch the World Cup games,” she said.
-“We suspect these letters to be from Boko Haram militants.
+“We suspect these letters to be from Boko Haram.
 People are very afraid and are not leaving their homes.”

-To try to combat the growing threat from Boko Haram, the Nigerian government placed Yobe, Borno and Adamawa states under a state of emergency last year.
+To try to combat the growing threat from the militants, the Nigerian government placed Yobe, Borno and Adamawa states under a state of emergency last year.